USCbiostats/annoq-site/docs/_docs/tutorials/ui-query.md

 #### 1.1.1 Genome Coordinates Query

-Sekect "Chromosome" from the dropdown menu to query by chromosome location.
+Select "Chromosome" from the dropdown menu to query by chromosome location.
 Specify the chromosome number, start and end positions.
 Please note that the current release supports hg19.

 #### 1.1.2 Query by Upload VCF file (Variants List)